Oswaldo Cabrera Player Props: Yankees vs. Angels

-Oswaldo Cabrera -- hitting .412 in his past 10 games -- will be in action for the New York Yankees against the Los Angeles Angels, with Griffin Canning on the hill, on July 17 at 9:38 PM ET.
+The New York Yankees, including Oswaldo Cabrera (.520 on-base percentage in past 10 games, 249 points above season-long percentage), take on starting pitcher Chase Silseth and the Los Angeles Angels at Angel Stadium of Anaheim, Wednesday at 7:07 PM ET.

-In his most recent game, he racked up two hits (going 2-for-3 with an RBI) against the Rockies.
+In his last game, he went 1-for-4 with a double and two RBI against the Angels.

 Oswaldo Cabrera Game Info & Props vs. the Angels